JeffersonLab/jiriaf-test-platform/main/local-ejfat/readme.md

 3. Deploy EJFAT workflows using the instructions in this document.

 By following these steps, you can create a comprehensive workflow setup across different environments, all monitored by a single Prometheus instance.

-Remember to replace `<namespace>` with the actual namespace you're using (default is "default" unless specified otherwise).

 ## Additional Files